mbabaian/yara/README.md

 "I love books."

+"Do you have any books with vampires?"

+"Can you recommend some sci fi books?"

 "Thank you."

 "Goodbye."

 Librarians are encouraged to customize YARA to match their specific collections and meet the needs of their students and teachers.